peterberr/peterberr.github.io/_pages/about.md

 I earned my PhD at the Center for Industrial Ecology at Yale School of the Environment, graduating in June 2021 with a [dissertation](https://elischolar.library.yale.edu/cgi/viewcontent.cgi?article=1012&context=gsas_dissertations) titled 'A comparison of strategies for mitigation of lifecycle greenhouse gases from residential buildings in the United States'

-I have a Masters in Industrial Ecology from jointly awarded by University of Graz and Leiden University.
+I have a Masters in Industrial Ecology jointly awarded by University of Graz and Leiden University.

 A recent CV can be found [here](https://peterberr.github.io/files/Berrill_CV_Nov_2022.pdf)

+## Research

+I do research on anthropogenic activities linked to climate change, and on decarboninsation pathways.

+My research has three main themes:

+ - Integrated analysis of energy and emissions from buildings and transport sectors, connected by their joint dependence on urban form
+ - Sources and drivers of energy/material demand and emissions, and decarbonisation pathways in buildings
+ - Life Cycle Analysis of energy systems

+Further information on each research theme can be found in the Projects and Publications pages.